MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Reza Sadeghi, and I am a BSc student in Mechanical Engineering at Iran University of Science & Technology (IUST).
-I work as a freelancer engineer.
-Also since three years ago, I have worked at NIGTS as a research assistant.
+I'm M. Reza Sadeghi, A mechanical engineer.
+Lambert Mech's website is a way to spread out those projects that I lead and projects I involve.
+As an engineer interested in Monitoring, Dynamics & AI, I always have tried to engage in industrial projects, learn and do my best in these fields.

-It has not been a long time that since I started working on this web page.
-So, it is not completed yet and more details will be added soon :)
+It has not been a long time that since I started working on this website.
+So, it doesn't include enough details I'am going to add more information soon.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.